TheStingR/MCP-Ghidra5/TECHSQUAD_FINAL_SUMMARY.md

 ## ✅ **FINAL STATUS: READY FOR DEPLOYMENT**

-**🏢 TechSquad Inc. Ghidra GPT-5 MCP Server is complete, legally protected, and ready for authorized distribution to your remote pentester.**
+**🏢 TechSquad Inc. Ghidra GPT-5 MCP Server is complete, legally protected, and ready for authorized distribution to your remote pentesters.**

 **📦 Package Location**: Available in GitHub releases